vishnuas22/MasterX/test_result.md

         - working: true
           agent: "testing"
           comment: "Tested premium features.
 Learning Modes modal opens correctly and mode selection works.
 Advanced Streaming button is clickable but has some issues with the streaming implementation.
 Some UI elements like Trophy (Gamification) and Brain (Model Management) buttons were not found in the testing environment."
+        - working: false
+          agent: "testing"
+          comment: "Attempted to test premium features but encountered issues.
+The premium learning modes button is visible but clicking it does not open the modal.
+The model management button and trophy button (for gamification dashboard) were not found.
+The live learning button is visible but clicking it does not load the live learning interface.
+These issues appear to be related to the WebSocket connection errors that are visible in the console logs."

 metadata:
   created_by: "main_agent"